Plexiglass is more like transparent plastics, which is why it can be an alternative to glass.

 Using the regular drill bits that you use for metal and wood would chip the edges and crack the plexiglass while you drill, but there are specific drills designed for plexiglasses, you should rather get one.

-Apart from the power drill, you also need to have a piece of wood, permanent markers or grease oil, masking tape, and spray lubricant.
-With this tools, you can make a perfect drill through a plexiglass.
+Apart from the power drill, you also need a piece of wood, permanent markers or grease oil, masking tape, and spray lubricant.
+With these tools, you can make a perfect drill through a plexiglass.

-You should wear safety gloves while you are drilling, and you also need to have enough knowledge on the tools you are using before you attempt anything with them.
+You should wear safety gloves while you are drilling, and you also need to have enough knowledge of the tools you are using before you attempt anything with them.

-The acrylic chips fly off while you are drilling, so wear safety goggles to protect you from health hazard.
-Also a face mask is a good choice.
+The acrylic chips fly off while you are drilling, so wear safety goggles to protect you from health hazards.
+Also, a face mask is a good choice.

 Plan your drill